ontogrid/demo/README.md

 # OntoGrid

-OntoGrid is a web-based tool for exploring and visualising ontology hierarchies and non-hierarchical relationships in ontologies to support analysis.
+OntoGrid is a web-based tool for exploring and visualising ontology hierarchies and non-hierarchical relationships to support analysis.

 This is a demo version with pre-uploaded ontologies and does not include the functionality to upload and visualise user-defined ontologies.